advancedroboticsaws/angel/README.md

 ### Laser scanning test

 The laser scanner we use is **rplidar**.
-To be able to use it, the complete hardware setup should contain rplidar + transmission board.
+To use it, the complete hardware setup should contain rplidar + transmission board.

 <a name="laser-scan-test-step1"></a>